ZYHowell/YPU/README.md

 1. As mentioned in register file(part 1), the data dependency is not handled.
 2. You can make your YPU support all arithmetic instructions just like `ori`, but when you are working on the jump instruction, you should consider:
    1. signal to `pc_reg`;
-   2. clean what you've just read - they are not actually needed to be executed;
+   2. clean what you've just read - should not execute them;
 3. When you are working on `l-type` instruction, what happens when both `mem` and `if` send requirement to the `rom`?
-You should implement a `mem_ctrl` module, which sends only one request to `rom` in a cycle and record the other one, handle it later.
+You should implement a `mem_ctrl` module, which sends only one request to `rom` in a cycle and records the other one, handles it later.
 Also, `mem` and `if` should be able to handle the situation above: it should know the situation(the reading request is pending) and halt itself at the time.
 4. How to read a word when you can only read a byte in a cycle?
 Try finite state machine.

 ##### I wanna try Tomasulo

-Actually, the tutorial is also helpful for Tomasulo, since you also need `id`, `ex`, `register file`, `mem`.
+Actually, the tutorial is also helpful for Tomasulo, since it also need `id`, `ex`, `register file`, `mem`.
 Tomasulo is just to add more judgement, to consider more.